Chrisbelefanits/TicTacToe/README.md

 # TicTacToe
 Simle TicTacToe Javascript Game.

-A small javascript project making use of some simple Html and css.
+A small plain javascript project making use of some simple Html and css.

+currently